GoogleCloudPlatform/compute-image-import/daisy_workflows/README.md

-# Daisy Workflows
+# Daisy Workflows for Image Import and Export
-These are workflows used by the GCE team to automate common tasks associated with building images as well as workflows used to actually build GCE base images.
-There are also example workflows.
+These are workflows used by the GCE team to automate common tasks associated with importing and exporting images.
+Example workflows are also included.

 # Import Userguide
 The [import